Data types in Power Query

 Power Query provides a set of contextual transformations and options based on the data type of the column.
 For example, when you select a column with a data type of Date, you get transformations and options that apply to that specific data type.
 These transformations and options occur throughout the Power Query interface, such as on the Transform and Add column tabs and the smart filter options.

 The most common data types used in Power Query are listed in the following table.
-Although beyond the scope of this article, you can find the complete list of data types in the Power Query M formula language Types article.
+Although beyond the scope of this article, you can find a list of the commonly used data types in the Power Query M Types and type conversion article.
+There's also a complete list of data types in the Power Query M formula language Types article.

 Data type Icon Description

-Text Text.
-A Unicode character data string.
+Text A Unicode character data string.
 Can be strings, numbers, or dates represented in a text format.
-Maximum string length is 268,435,456 Unicode characters (where each Unicode character is two bytes) or 536,870,912 bytes.
+Maximum string length is 268,435,456 Unicode characters (where each Unicode character is 2 bytes) or 536,870,912 bytes.

-True/False True/False.
-A Boolean value of either True or False.
+True/False A Boolean value of either True or False.

-Any Any.
-The Any data type is the status given to a column that doesn't have an explicit data type definition.
+Any The Any data type is the status given to a column that doesn't have an explicit data type definition.
 Any is the data type that classifies all values.
-We recommend that you always explicitly define the column data types for your queries from unstructured sources, and avoid having any columns with the Any data type as the output of your query.
+We recommend that you always explicitly define the column data types for your queries from unstructured sources.
+Also, avoid having any columns with the Any data type as the output of your query.

 Data type detection